USCGC Ida Lewis

-USCGC Ida Lewis (WLM-551) is the lead ship of the United States Coast Guard Keeper-class of Coastal Buoy Tenders.
+USCGC Ida Lewis (WLM-551) is the lead ship of the United States Coast Guard Keeper-class of Coastal Buoy Tenders, named for Ida Lewis, keeper of the Lime Rock Light.
 Launched in 1995, she has spent her entire career maintaining navigational aids near her homeport of Newport, Rhode Island.
 Ida Lewis is assigned to the First Coast Guard District.

 Construction

 Ida Lewis was built by Marinette Marine Corporation in Marinette, Wisconsin.
 The contract for the detailed design and construction of the ship was awarded on 22 June 1993, and the keel was laid in August 1994.
 The contract price was $22 million.
 The ship was launched on October 14, 1995 into the Menominee River.
 She was the first of the fourteen Keeper-class vessels completed.
 The featured speaker at the christening ceremony was Coast Guard Commandant Admiral Robert E. Kramek.
 His wife, Patricia, christened the ship.

 Her hull was built of welded steel plates.
 She is 175 ft long, with a beam of 36 ft, and a full-load draft of 8 ft.
 Ida Lewis displaces 850 long tons fully loaded.
 Her gross register tonnage is 903, and her net register tonnage is 270.
 The top of the mast is 58.75 ft above the waterline.

 Rather than building the ship from the keel up as a single unit, Marinette Marine used a modular fabrication approach.
 Eight large modules, or "hull blocks" were built separately and then welded together.